-The COVID-19 pandemic, whose effects first became known in January 2020, is having a broad and negative impact on commerce and financial markets around the world.
-The United States and global markets experienced significant declines in value resulting from uncertainty caused by the pandemic.
-The Council is closely monitoring its investment portfolio and its liquidity and is actively working to minimize the impact of these declines.
-The extent of the impact of COVID-19 on the Council's operational and financial performance will depend on certain developments, including the duration and spread of the outbreak and its impacts on the Council's donors, customers, employees, and vendors, all of which at present, cannot be determined.
+The COVID-19 pandemic, whose effects first became known in January 2020, is continuing to have a broad and negative impact on commerce and financial markets around the world and COVID-19 variants have produced a sequence of infection spikes that require changes to how our economy operates.
+The United States and global markets experienced significant disruption resulting from uncertainty caused by the pandemic.
+The Council is closely monitoring its investment portfolio and its liquidity and is actively working to manage the continuing impact of the pandemic .
+The extent of the impact of COVID-19 on the Council's operational and financial performance will depend on certain developments, including the duration of the pandemic and its impacts on the Council's donors, customers, employees, and vendors, all of which at present, cannot be determined.
 Accordingly, the extent to which COVID-19 may impact the Council's financial position and changes in net assets and cash flows is uncertain and the accompanying consolidated financial statements include no adjustments relating to the effects of this pandemic.